patricoferris/ppx_deriving_yaml/README.md

 - [x] Simples types (`int, list, records...`) to `Yaml.value` types
 - [x] `Yaml.value` interface types
 - [x] `Yaml.value` types to OCaml types i.e. `of_yaml`
-- [x] More complex types (parametrics polymorphic ones) to any of the Yaml types
+- [x] More complex types (parametric polymorphic ones) to any of the Yaml types
 - [ ] Design and implement how variants should be handled
 - [ ] Better interface support i.e. `.mli` files
 - [ ] Simple types (`int, list, records...`) to `Yaml.yaml` types